Cortina d'Ampezzo, Italy: Family Ski Guide

 The ski areas do not connect on-mountain.
 You need buses between them, which burns time with kids.
 Cortina is also the most expensive Dolomite resort: accommodation, dining, and shopping are premium-priced.
 If seamless skiing matters, base in Selva Val Gardena or Corvara where you can ski all day without removing your boots.
 If budget matters, Cortina is the wrong base.

-If this resort is not the right fit for your family, consider Kronplatz for better family infrastructure and more consistent grooming at lower prices.
+If this one gives you pause, consider Kronplatz for better family infrastructure and more consistent grooming at lower prices.

 Would we recommend Cortina d'Ampezzo?